Landing page redesign

 On direct request

-You can ask any time:
+You can ask for a redesign any time:

 Redesign my landing page for Campaign X Draft a wireframe for this ad group's landing page Improve the landing page experience for [URL]

 - Hero.
-Headline, supporting copy, primary CTA, and a hero image placeholder.
+Headline, supporting copy, primary CTA, and a hero-image placeholder.

 - Trust strip.
 A social-proof line with logo placeholders.